PaddlePaddle/FastDeploy/docs/online_serving/README.md

 # Default None indicates no multimodal input or hash validation required.

 collect_metrics: Optional[bool] = False
-# Whether to return metric information, for performance analysis or debugging (default is False, meaning no metrics are returned).
+# Whether to return metrics information, for performance analysis or debugging (default is False, meaning no metrics are returned).
 ```

 ### Differences in Return Fields